acolijn/OptoSim/README.md

 python model_train.py --run_id mc0001 --pmts_per_dim 5
 ```

 this will train a super-resolution model for run mc0001 (assuming that the data has been already produced with the previous commands), using the information of the optical simulation with a fine grid of 5x5 PMTs.
 The model will be stored in the model folder specified in the settings.ini file.
+The name of the model will be f'model_{pmts_per_dim}x{pmts_per_dim}_{run_id}.pkl'.

 To submit multiple jobs to the cluster, each training a different super-resolution model, do: